s3nthilg0pal/PanCourier/Readme.md

 Added a internal type that holds the information about parcel basecost, weight limit, weight surcharge for easy lookup.
 In real world, assuming this data will be stored in a database.

+### Discount Engine
+Introduced a skelton code that provide a basic code that does not break existing implemenation.

+3 discount rules for Small, medium and mixed.

+Added comments in each method to implemet it later.

+Each rule returns the cheapest item to discount, and after all rules have been evaluated, a new list of discounted line items is returned.

+### Inversion of control
+All the class depends on the interface of the actual implematation.
+We we need to use this in real world, we need to provide dependency injection support

 ### Test
 Some of the test are written with the help of AI